Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 1. An `ArcGISMap` is created with a `Basemap` and a few operational layers.
 2. A `Portal` object is created and loaded.
 This will issue an authentication challenge, prompting the user to provide credentials.
-3. Once the user is authenticated, `Map.saveMapAsAsync()` is called and a new `ArcGISMap` is saved with the specified title, tags, and folder.
+3. Once the user is authenticated, `map.saveMapAsAsync()` is called and a new `ArcGISMap` is saved with the specified title, tags, and folder.

 ## Relevant API